Usage

 Usage Calculation Timing

-Each Usage Period is evaluated independently, and unused usage does not "rollover" from one Usage Period to the next.
+Each Usage Period is evaluated independently, meaning any unused usage does not roll over to the next period.

 Storage Usage